Piano Sonata No. 2 (Shostakovich): In the Soviet Union

 When Shostakovich began performing the figurations in the first movement, I remembered the descriptions of Mozart's murmuring non legato.
 The descending third of the main theme [of the first movement] was interpreted by him with a restrained melancholy, the majestic octave theme being tinged with the color of steel.
 Shostakovich's playing is rooted in a symphonic concept ...
 Until now, I have always perceived the "Andante" movement as being almost impressionistic.
 I was astounded by the sharpness of the thematic outlines in Shostakovich's interpretation.
 The melodic line [of the second movement] evolves in an endlessly subtle rubato.
 In the middle episode, one is amazed by his orchestral imagination—as if a solo flute, accompanied by lower strings, is heard playing ...
 And, ultimately, the theme of the Finale [appears]—single voiced, without supporting chord.
 Even now I can hear how Shostakovich [played it], as if measuring the varying levels of interval intensity.

-Also in attendance at that performance were Emil Gilels and David Oistrakh; although the latter noted that the performance was considered a success, the former confided to him that he did not think highly of the music.
-Nevertheless, Gilels declared in the press that the sonata was among the new "outstanding piano works" of the Soviet repertoire, but he also added that it "did not satisfy him" and that the sonata "testifie[d] more to Shostakovich's wonderful technique than to the depth of thought which was characteristic of his [recent] symphonies."
+Also in attendance at that performance were Emil Gilels and David Oistrakh.
+Although the latter noted that the performance was considered a success, the former confided to him that he did not think highly of the music.
+Nevertheless, Gilels declared in the press that the sonata was among the new "outstanding piano works" of the Soviet repertoire, but he also added that it "did not satisfy him" and that the sonata "testifie[d] more to Shostakovich's wonderful technique than to the depth of thought which was characteristic of his [recent] symphonies".
 His reservations notwithstanding, Gilels recorded the sonata for RCA Victor in 1965 and was considered an important exponent of it.
-Of Soviet pianists of the period, only Maria Yudina openly expressed her unreserved admiration for the sonata, which she immediately incorporated into her repertory.
+Of Soviet pianists of the period, only Maria Yudina expressed her unreserved admiration for the sonata, which she immediately incorporated into her repertory.

 During the Zhdanovschina, the Piano Sonata No. 2 was among those works by Shostakovich which were censured by the Union of Soviet Composers.